knightofthewind/knightofthewind.github.io/fnaf.md

-all the caritors fnaf are
+all the caritors fnaf are freddy bonnie chica foxy golden freddy